jamaltheatlantean/community-we-fund/README.md

   iv.
 Pass the Captcha.
   v.
 Click on send request and wait confirmation.

-  Or you can test the functions on a IDE by copy, pasting, and compiling the code on https://Remix.ethereum.org
+  Or you can test the functions on an IDE by copy, pasting, and compiling the code on https://Remix.ethereum.org

  ## Usage

 1.)
 Keep a community registry
 2.)
 Boost community savings
 3.)
 Safely store community funds on the block-chain
 4.)
 Loan ETH to community members in need

 ## Project Status